aryan096/chain-reaction/src/lib/server/README.md

-# Chain Reaction Game Server
+# Chain Rxn Game Server

-This directory contains information about the WebSocket server implementation required for the Chain Reaction game.
+This directory contains information about the WebSocket server implementation required for the Chain Rxn game.

 ## Server Implementation Requirements